 Scar massage can also reduce visibility.
 Gently massaging the scar between the fingers breaks up the scar tissue, making it flatter and less noticeable.
 Adding a topical healing agent such as aloe vera can also minimize the appearance of scars.
 Another option is topical silicone, which has shown promising results in healing cleft rhinoplasty scars.

-Find Your Austin Craniofacial Surgeon at Wellspring Craniofacial Group
+Find Your Craniofacial Surgeon at Wellspring Craniofacial Group

 We at Wellspring Craniofacial Group are well-equipped to help your family get through this.
-If you live in Austin and need a specialist in cleft rhinoplasty, call us today at (512) 600-2888.
+If you need a specialist in cleft rhinoplasty, call us today at (512) 600-2888.